Zamiell/racing-plus/docs/bugs.md

 ## Bugs with Seeded Death

-- It can cause you to get a 2nd Small Rock from a tinted rock.
-(Reported by Moucheron Quipet)
-- Being a ghost while Mega Blast is active will show the animation playing and have knockback, but the blast itself will be removed.
-(Reported by Gamonymous)
 - Being a ghost will prevent Brimstone-style lasers from firing.
 (Reported by Xelnas)
-- Using Esau Jr. while being a ghost will give the items back to the wrong character.
+- Specific items do not work properly:
+  - Small Rock (#90) - After revival, you can get a 2nd Small Rock from a tinted rock.
+(Reported by Moucheron Quipet)
+  - Experimental Treatment (#240) - Dying will not remove the stat modification that it granted.
 (Reported by Gamonymous)
-- Dying with Experimental Treatment will not remove the stat modification that it granted.
+  - Mega Blast (#441) - Being a ghost while the blast is active will show the animation playing and have knockback, but the blast itself will be removed.
+(Reported by Gamonymous)
+  - Red Stew (#621) - The temporary damage buff will not be affected by dying.
+(Reported by Hispa)
+  - Esau Jr. (#703) - Using it while being a ghost will give the items back to the wrong character.
 (Reported by Gamonymous)

 <br />